dtcenter/MET/met/docs/Users_Guide/appendixA.rst

 NetCDF library files are in */home/username/local/lib*, unset the MET_NETCDF environment variable, then run "make clean", reconfigure, and then run "make install" and "make test" again.

-**Grid_stat won't run**

-* Are both the observational and forecast datasets on the same grid?

-**MODE won't run**

-* If using precipitation, do you have the same accumulation periods for both the forecast and observations?
-(If you aren't sure, run pcp_combine.)

-* Are both the observation and forecast datasets on the same grid?

-**Point-Stat won't run**

-* Have you run pb2nc first on your PrepBUFR observation data?

 **Error while loading shared libraries**